 Wastewater System Investments: New Braunfels Utilities is in the process of implementing its master plan to achieve regulatory compliance and provide capacity as needed to meet growth demands and customer service expectations.
-Organic treatment capacity improvements were completed at the North and South Kuehler Water Reclamation Facilities (WRF) in 2016, and design is underway for the addition of new hydraulic capacity.
+Replacement of the clarifier at the Kuehler Water Reclamation Facilities ("WRF") began, and design is underway for the full rehabilitation of both the North and South Kuehler WRF's.
 The relocated and expanded Gruene WRF was completed in September 2020, with a permitted treatment capacity of 2.5 MGD.
-In addition to the Gruene WRF, two significant large sewer interceptors required upgrades to accommodate new growth in NBU's system.
-The first is a 30-inch sewer interceptor that generally follows the alignment of Blieders Creek, and gravity flows to the location of the new Gruene WRF.
-The construction of this 30" interceptor was completed in September 2020.
-The second major interceptor project is the North Kuehler Interceptor, which was completed in fiscal year 2022.
-This project consists of three individual sewer main projects that total 22,000 feet and vary in pipe size from 30 to 42-inch and were completed in January 2022.
-New Braunfels Utilities is currently in the design phase to double the permitted treatment capacity at the McKenzie WRF from 2.5 MGD to 5.0 MGD.
+A major interceptor project is the North Kuehler Interceptor, which was completed in fiscal year 2022.
+This project consisted of three individual sewer main projects thattotal 22,000 feet and vary in pipe size from 30-inch to 42-inch and were completed in January 2022.
+NBU is currently under construction to double the permitted treatment capacity of the McKenzie Water Reclamation Facility from 2.5 MGD to 5.0 MGD.
 Construction of that expansion is scheduled to be complete in fiscal year 2026.

 State Water Planning: Senate Bill 1, passed by the Texas Legislature in 1995, created the basis for a statewide water plan.
 The legislation established the framework for creating regional water planning groups to develop local area plans throughout the state.
-These would be brought together by the Texas Water Development Board (TWDB) to create the new statewide Texas Water Plan.
+These would be brought together by the Texas Water Development Board ("TWDB") to create the new statewide Texas Water Plan.
 The TWDB approved the first state water plan developed by this process in December 2001, and State law requires water plans to be updated every five years.
 The 16 water regional planning groups submitted the latest update throughout the State of Texas in 2021 (i.e., the 2022 State Water Plan adopted on July 7, 2021).
 The next update to the plan is scheduled for 2027, and NBU will continue to strategically work through the planning group to include projects for the benefit of its customers.
-The benefit of having water projects listed in the plan is that the identified projects become eligible for funding assistance through the TWDB; thereby, providing NBU with an alternative financing vehicle.
+The benefit of having water projects listed in the plan is that the identified projects become eligible for funding assistance through the TWDB, thereby, providing NBU with an alternative financing vehicle.
 New Braunfels Utilities continues to monitor this process closely and provides input as necessary to reflect changes in NBU's growth projections and water needs during the five-year update periods.

-Regional Water Planning: The Texas Legislature created the Edwards Aquifer Recovery Implementation Program (EARIP) in 2007.
-Early in 2012, the EARIP completed its collaborative effort to develop a Habitat Conservation Plan (HCP) to protect the endangered species in the Comal and San Marcos Springs and rivers and secure the water supply from the Edwards Aquifer for the five-county aquifer region.
-The HCP and a request for an Incidental Take Permit (ITP) were submitted to the U.S. Fish and Wildlife Service and approved in early 2013.
+Regional Water Planning: The Texas Legislature created the Edwards Aquifer Recovery Implementation Program ("EARIP") in 2007.
+Early in 2012, the EARIP completed its collaborative effort to develop a Habitat Conservation Plan (HCP) to protect the endangered species in the Comal and San Marcos springs and rivers and secure the water supply from the Edwards Aquifer for the five-county aquifer region.
+The HCP and a request for an Incidental Take Permit "(ITP") were submitted to the U.S. Fish and Wildlife Service and approved in early 2013.
 The benefit of obtaining the ITP is that it provides litigation immunity on actions regarding the take of endangered species located in the Comal and San Marcos spring systems, as long as all parties adhere to the HCP's required actions.
 Since the approval of the ITP, the Implementing Committee, comprised of the five signatories of the ITP, has made great strides toward implementing the strategies and initiatives laid out in the HCP.